libetl/soundtransform/README.md

 ## Android ?
 Pure Java ?
 Same code ?
 It would be a great thing but unfortunately the Android SDK is made to be incompatible with the Java SDK.
 Because a lot of security features and facilities were (and are being) implemented to protect the users in Android, whereas the Java SDK is using the OS kernel features.

 For example, you cannot read a resource on the device.
 Because it is considered as a security breach by Android.

-It is preveting anyone from opening any file to steal data without a consent (a permission).
+It is preventing anyone from opening any file to steal data without a consent (a permission).

 The lib needs to adapt to these two contexts (Pure Java lib / android lib) to be able to proceed data in the same way.
 Only input and output processing are different :